devcarlosperez/CanAccesible/docs/openldap-setup.md

 ### Groups and Roles

-We define POSIX groups to manage permissions and roles within the application:
+We define POSIX groups and roles in the application:

 ```ldif
 dn: cn=usuario,ou=groups,dc=canaccesible,dc=es